Below you will find some useful links to information to help you to enjoy the water and keep yourself and others safe.

 Please keep to the 6 knot speed limit inside harbour limits, wear appropriate buoyancy aids or life jackets and a kill cord to stop runaway boats in the event that you fall off.
 Information from the RYA can be found at this link

-Personal Water Craft (PWC) eg kayaks, canoes and stand up paddleboards)
+Paddle Craft – eg kayaks, canoes and stand up paddleboards

 Please note the following advice and recommendations to help keep you safe while out on the river.